TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          This will transform the filename used to this value: "Page\_1.228+B6Jn R4X21pbmluZXdzX3BpMVtzaG93VWlkXT0yJmNIYXNoPWI4ZDIzOWMyMjQ\_.0.html".
-         The query string has simply been base64-encoded (and some more...) and added to the HTML-filename (so now external search-engines will find this!).
+         The query string has simply been base64-encoded (and some more...) and added to the HTML filename (so now external search-engines will find this!).
 The really great thing about this that the filename is self- reliant because the filename contains the parameters.
 The downside to it is the very very long filename.